Crochet Phone Case Patterns: iPhone & Android Pouch Designs

 Beyond aesthetics, a crochet phone case adds a soft layer of cushioning that helps protect against minor bumps and scratches.
 The best part?
 A DIY phone case is one of the fastest projects you can complete, making it perfect for weekend crafting or using up leftover yarn from larger projects.
 If you are just getting started with crochet, visit our how to crochet for beginners guide to brush up on the basics.

-Materials for Your Crochet Phone Case Pattern
+What Materials Do You Need for Your Crochet Phone Case Pattern?

 Every phone pouch design requires just a few basic supplies.
 Here is what you need: